 In-Context Learning and In-Context Prompting

-Traditional machine learning models often demand rigid prompt structures.
+Traditional machine learning models often require rigid prompt structures.
 If the input doesn’t match the expected format precisely, the model might fail to deliver the desired output.
 This rigidity was a common issue with many early chatbots before the advent of large language models (LLMs).
-In contrast, in-context learning allows a model to adapt quickly to new information or tasks using minimal examples, as illustrated in Figure 6.
+In contrast, in-context learning allows a model to quickly adapt to new information or tasks using minimal examples, as illustrated in Figure 6 .

 This technique has several advantages over traditional ML approaches: